floresjmjr/nutriApp/README.md

 * D3.js

 #### Back-end
-* Pug - (Pug makes coding html easy and quicker, i've definetly missed this when using react)
+* Pug - (Pug makes writing html easy and quicker, I've definitely missed this when using react)
 * Node
 * Express